 A Portfolio's obligations under a recovery lock will be determined daily.
-In connection with recovery locks in which a Portfolio is the seller, the Portfolio will segregate or "earmark" cash or assets determined to be liquid by PIMCO in accordance with procedures established by the Board of Trustees, or enter into certain offsetting positions, with a value at least equal to the Portfolio's obligations, on a marked-to-market basis.
-In connection with recovery locks in which a Portfolio is the buyer, the Portfolio will segregate or "earmark" cash or assets determined to be liquid by PIMCO in accordance with procedures established by the Board of Trustees, or enter into offsetting positions, with a value at least equal to the Portfolio is the buyer, the Portfolio will segregate or "earmark" cash or assets determined to be liquid by PIMCO in accordance with procedures established by the Board of Trustees, or enter into offsetting positions, with a value at least equal to the fixed payment amount of the recovery lock (minus any amounts owed to the Portfolio, if applicable).
+In connection with recovery locks in which a Portfolio is the seller, under current regulatory requirements, the Portfolio will segregate or "earmark" cash or assets determined to be liquid by PIMCO, or enter into certain offsetting positions, with a value at least equal to the Portfolio's obligations, on a marked-to-market basis.
+In connection with recovery locks in which a Portfolio is the buyer, the Portfolio will segregate or "earmark" cash or assets determined to be liquid by PIMCO, or enter into offsetting positions, with a value at least equal to the fixed payment amount of the recovery lock (minus any amounts owed to the Portfolio, if applicable).
 Such segregation or "earmarking" will ensure that the Portfolio has assets available to satisfy its obligations with respect to the transaction and will limit any potential leveraging of the Portfolio's portfolio.

 Correlation Risk for Certain Portfolios.
 In certain cases, the value of derivatives may not correlate perfectly, or at all, with the value of the assets, reference rates or indexes they are designed to closely track.
 In this regard, certain Portfolios and Underlying PIMCO Funds seek to achieve their investment objectives, in part, by investing in derivatives positions that are designed to closely track the performance (or inverse performance) of an index on a daily basis.
 However, the overall investment strategies of these Portfolios and Underlying PIMCO Funds are not designed or expected to produce returns which replicate the performance (or inverse performance) of the particular index, and the degree of variation could be substantial, particularly over longer periods.
-There are a number of factors which may prevent a mutual fund, or derivatives or other strategies used by a fund, from achieving desired correlation (or inverse correlation) with an index.
+There are a number of factors which may prevent a fund, or derivatives or other strategies used by a fund, from achieving desired correlation with an index.
 These may include, but are not limited to: (i) the impact of fund fees, expenses and transaction costs, including borrowing and brokerage costs/bid-ask spreads, which are not reflected in index returns; (ii) differences in the timing of daily calculations of the value of an index and the timing of the valuation of derivatives, securities and other assets held by a fund and the determination of the net asset value of fund shares; (iii) disruptions or illiquidity in the markets for derivative instruments or securities in which a fund invests; (iv) a fund having exposure to or holding less than all of the securities in the underlying index and/or having exposure to or holding securities not included in the underlying index; (v) large or unexpected movements of assets into and out of a fund (due to share purchases or redemptions, for example), potentially resulting in the fund being over- or under-exposed to the index; (vi) the impact of accounting standards or changes thereto; (vii) changes to the applicable index that are not disseminated in advance; (viii) a possible need to conform a fund's portfolio holdings to comply with investment restrictions or policies or regulatory or tax law requirements; and (ix) fluctuations in currency exchange rates.